-Gibraltar is a leading manufacturer and distributor of products for the building markets.
-Our products provide structural and architectural enhancements for residential homes, and to a lesser extent, to low-rise retail, professional buildings, and other commercial and industrial building structures.
-These products include bar grating and expanded metal products, ventilation products, mail storage solutions including mailboxes and package delivery products, roof edging, flashing, soffit, drywall corner bead, metal roofing and accessories, steel framing, rain-carrying systems, and structural connectors.
-We serve customers throughout North America and Europe.
-Our most significant customers consist of The Home Depot, Lowe's Companies, Menard Cashway Lumber, and ABC Supply.
-We operate 43 facilities in 20 states, Canada, England, Germany, and Poland, giving us a broad platform for just-in-time delivery and support to our customers.
+Gibraltar is a leading manufacturer and distributor of products for the building and industrial markets.
+Our products provide structural and architectural enhancements for residential homes, low-rise retail, other commercial and professional buildings, industrial plants, bridges, and a wide-variety of other structures.
+Products we offer include ventilation products, mail storage solutions including mailboxes and package delivery products, rain dispersion products and accessories, bar grating, expanded metal, metal lath, and expansion joints and structural bearings.
+We believe Gibraltar has strong brand recognition in all product categories which provides us with product leadership positions.
+We serve customers throughout North America and Europe including major home improvement retailers, distributors, and contractors.
+As of December 31, 2011, we operated 41 facilities in 20 states, Canada, England, and Germany, giving us a broad platform for just-in-time delivery and support to our customers.